 That FIRE refers a variation on the FIRE movement that doesn’t require as much frugality through the years.
 These individuals still save the vast majority of their income and put into savings and wise investments that offer a profitable return.
 These people will live off their returns but are less likely to avoid spending and forgo many luxuries throughout the years.
 Although this FIRE move may be more popular, the individuals who embrace this lifestyle will retire in a longer time frame than those following the lean FIRE approach.

 The barista FIRE movement has a slightly different approach than the previously mentioned FIRE movements.
 This particular concept relies on an individual following a medium-style FIRE approach but then working part-time or freelancing doing something they enjoy later years.
-The concept is to work and save as much as possible early in life and then not work so hard until their retirement years.
+Perhaps they will own real estate or start a side hustle.
+The concept is to work and save as much amount of money as possible early in life and then not work so hard until their retirement years.

 This concept revolves around saving up enough money early in the process to live off the interest on those investments then, thus leaving plenty of room to have more time.
 This option became very attractive to many because it wasn’t necessarily a new concept; however, it required the investor to have more patience and diligence than those who had more substantial means or came into large sums of money early in their life.
 For example, this might be a strategy someone who inherited a large sum of money would take if they wanted to be financially savvy and ensure they had a nice cushion to live on in the future instead of spending all the money early in life.